viggnah/dataservice-bank-demo/README.md

 ## Expose the REST API via API Manager
 >![Interaction between MI and APIM](./readme-imgs/MI+APIM.png)
 * Start the [API Manager](https://wso2.com/api-manager/)
-* Configure the embedded MI in Integration Studio to publish the API as a service to APIM by adding the service catalog configuration (Note: I'm running APIM on 9500 instead of default 9443):
+* Configure your previously downloaded MI runtime to publish the API as a service to APIM by adding the service catalog configuration in `conf/deployment.toml` (Note: I'm running APIM on 9500 instead of the default 9443):
 ```toml
 [[service_catalog]]
 apim_host = "https://localhost:9500"